 Grodowitz J, Center T, Snoddy E. 1995.
 Current status of use of insect biocontrol agents for the management of hydrilla.
 Pages 134–141 In Proceedings of the 29th Annual Meeting of Aquatic Plant Control Research Program, 14–17 November 1994, Vicksburg, MS, Miscellaneous paper A-93-2, U.S. Army Engineer Waterways Experiment Station, Vicksburg, MS.

 McCann JA, Arkin L, Williams JD.
 1996.
 Nonindigenous aquatic and selected terrestrial species of Florida: status, pathway and time of introduction, present distribution, and significant ecological and economic effects.
-National Biological Service, Southeastern Biological Science Center, Gainesville, FL.
-(26 June 2017).
+[A1] National Biological Service, Southeastern Biological Science Center, Gainesville, FL.
+(8 February 2023).

 O'Brien C, Pajni HR.
 1989.
 Two Indian Bagous weevils (Coleoptera: Curculionidae) tuber feeders of Hydrilla verticillata (Hydrocharitaceae), one a potential biocontrol agent in Florida.
 Florida Entomologist 72: 462–468.